Guy Pearce

 Guy Edward Pearce (born 5 October 1967) is an Australian actor.
-His accolades include a Primetime Emmy Award, and nominations for an Academy Award, a BAFTA Award, and two Golden Globe Awards.
+His accolades include a Primetime Emmy Award, and nominations for an Academy Award, a BAFTA Award, two Golden Globe Awards and eight AACTA Awards.

 Born in Cambridgeshire, England, and raised in Geelong, Australia, Pearce received international attention for his break-out roles in The Adventures of Priscilla, Queen of the Desert (1994), L.A.
 Confidential (1997), Ravenous (1999), and Memento (2000).
 His subsequent roles were in The Time Machine (2002), The Count of Monte Cristo (2002), Bedtime Stories (2008), The Road (2009), The Hurt Locker (2009), The King's Speech (2010), Lawless (2012), and Mary Queen of Scots (2018).

 He portrayed Peter Weyland in Prometheus (2012) and Alien: Covenant (2017), and acted in the Marvel Cinematic Universe playing Aldrich Killian in the film Iron Man 3 (2013).
 In Australian cinema he has acted in The Proposition (2005), Animal Kingdom (2010), The Rover (2014), and Swinging Safari (2018).
 For his performance as a wealthy industrialist in The Brutalist (2024), he received a nomination for the Academy Award and the BAFTA Award for Best Supporting Actor.

 On television, he has played the title role in the series of films Jack Irish (2012–2021).
-Pearce starred in the HBO miniseries Mildred Pierce (2011) and Mare of Easttown (2021).
+Pearce co-starred alongside Kate Winslet in the HBO miniseries Mildred Pierce (2011) and Mare of Easttown (2021).
 The former won him a Primetime Emmy Award for Outstanding Supporting Actor.

-Early life
+Early life and education

-Pearce was born on 5 October 1967 in Ely, Cambridgeshire, England.
+Guy Edward Pearce was born on 5 October 1967 in Ely, Cambridgeshire, England.
 His father, Stuart Pearce, was a Royal New Zealand Air Force pilot and RAF test pilot, and his mother, Anne Cocking, was an English schoolteacher.
 He has an elder sister, Tracy.
 When Pearce was three years old, the family relocated to Geelong, Victoria, Australia.
 When he was eight years old, Pearce's father died in an aircraft accident.

-Pearce attended Geelong College, and was a member of the Geelong Society of Operatic and Dramatic Arts (GSODA) Junior Players.
+Pearce attended Geelong College, and was a member of the Geelong Society of Operatic and Dramatic Arts Junior Players.
+His mother was a keen theatre goer, Pearce would accompany her.
+He began appearing in amateur theatre productions from the age of 11, such as The King and I, Alice in Wonderland, and The Wizard of Oz.
 At the age of 16, he was a competitive amateur bodybuilder, leading to the title of Junior Mr. Victoria.

-He lived in Box Hill North, Victoria in the late 1980s while working on the Australian drama series Neighbours.
-His first film appearance, while still at Geelong College, was in a Victorian Vice-Chancellors-funded film Life and Study at University, produced and directed by Peter Lane of Deakin University.
+His first film appearance, while still at Geelong College, was in a film titled Life and Study at University, produced and directed by Peter Lane of Deakin University.